What Huerter likely starting for season opener means for Kings

 With their 2024-25 NBA season opener just one day away, the biggest question looming over Mike Brown and the Kings is who will be starting alongside star point guard De'Aaron Fox in the backcourt.

-Brown seemingly put those questions to rest Tuesday, stating Kings shooting guard Kevin Huerter will return to his starting role if he's cleared to play in Thursday night's opener against the Minnesota Timberwolves at Golden 1 Center.
+Brown seemingly put those questions to rest Tuesday, stating Kings shooting guard Kevin Huerter will return to his starting role in Thursday night's opener against the Minnesota Timberwolves at Golden 1 Center.

 "I think he's close," Brown told reporters after practice.
 "They haven't given me the green light that he'll be able to play on Thursday.
 But I think he's close.
 He looks good.
 He doesn't seem like he's missed a beat at all.